Welcome to the website of Alpha Chi Sigma, Beta Rho chapter,

 Frequently AΧΣd Questions

-You can fill out this form to receive information about our next informational meeting.
+You can contact our Master Alchemist or Vice Master Alchemist to receive information about our next informational meeting.

 Vice Master Alchemist,

 We have informational meetings at the start both the Fall and Spring semesters.
 We can't wait to hear from you!